-Chinese Geese are quite a popular breed for their looks as well as their suitability as ‘guard dogs'.
+Chinese geese are quite a popular breed for their looks as well as their suitability as ‘guard dogs’.
 They are very alert and curious and can be rather noisy when strangers are about.

-The temperament of Chinese Geese can be quite different between strains although, as with other geese, their upbringing has a lot to do with their temperament.
+The temperament of Chinese geese can be quite different between strains although, as with other geese, their upbringing has a lot to do with their temperament.
 Care should be taken with ganders if the goose is sitting on eggs as they have been known to take a strong disliking to visitors at this time!
 Geese are known to go broody easily as well as being good layers of eggs.

 The number of eggs a Chinese will lay is again dependent on the strain.
-They are reasonably good layers and a reasonable strain will lay around 50 white eggs per year although some have been know to lay more than 80 eggs.
+They are reasonably good layers and a reasonable strain will lay around 50 white eggs per year although some have been known to lay more than 80 eggs.

 By about 8 weeks of age, the size of the basal knob can be used to sex goslings.
 The knob is smaller in the goose than it is in the gander.